30+ Tips For Successful Follow-Up After Sending A Sales Proposal

 AI can help you personalize follow-ups by analyzing client interactions and suggesting relevant content.

 Tools like Drift or Optimove use AI to track how clients engage with your emails, proposals, or website, and then recommend content (blogs, case studies, or articles) that aligns with their behavior and interests.
+For instance, you can use AI to generate a sample follow-up email that maintains professionalism and reiterates your interest while respecting the client's circumstances.

 How to implement: